The Bahamas–United States relations: Diplomatic missions

-The Embassy of the Bahamas in Washington, D.C. is the diplomatic mission of the Commonwealth of The Bahamas to the United States.
+The Embassy of The Bahamas in Washington, D.C. is the diplomatic mission of the Commonwealth of The Bahamas to the United States.
 It is located at 2220 Massachusetts Avenue, Northwest, Washington, D.C., in the Embassy Row neighborhood.
 The embassy also operates Consulates-General in Atlanta, Miami, New York City and Washington D.C.
-Since March of 2022, the Ambassador of Bahamas to the USA has been Wendall K. Jones.
+Since March 2022, the Ambassador of Bahamas to the U.S. has been Wendall K. Jones.

-The U.S. Embassy for the Bahamas is located in Nassau, New Providence Island, the Bahamas.
+The U.S. Embassy for The Bahamas is located in Nassau, New Providence Island, The Bahamas.